alecxcode/edm/readme.md

 # EDM System

-EDM System is an electronic document management and task tracking server application.
+EDM System is an electronic document, task, and project management server application for teams and companies.
 It is extremely easy to install and configure.
 See **[EDM Project website](https://edmproject.github.io)** to get the complete documentation, screenshots, downloads, etc.